How To Protect Your Business Against Ransomware Attacks

 8. Invest in Multi-Factor Authentication and Password Security

-- Mobile Authentication: It allows businesses to control which mobile devices can access your data and resources.
+- Mobile Authentication: Controls which devices can access company resources.

-- Multi-Factor Or Two-Factor Authentication: It’s crucial to provide an extra layer of protection to your company’s sensitive data.
-It works by requiring users to have additional login credentials to gain account access.
+- Multi-Factor or Two-Factor Authentication: Adds an extra layer of protection by requiring additional credentials.

 9. Limit User Access Privileges